davecparker/code12/Doc/API.md

 other than line objects) to the custom RGB color with components `red`, `green`, and `blue` in the range 0-255.

+### obj.setLineWidth()

+If an object has a line color (see the `GameObj` methods `obj.setLineColor()` and `obj.setLineColorRGB()`), then the object will be outlined in this color with a stroke of approximately `lineWidth` pixels.
+The default is 1.

+> Unlike normal coordinate values, `lineWidth` values are measured in
+> approximate device "pixels", so apparent line thickness does not scale
+> up as the window size is increased.
+The definition of "pixels" depends
+> on the platform and may vary, but the overall intent is that on a
+> screen of "normal" resolution (e.g. HD resolution, not 4K or Retina),
+> a `lineWidth` of 1 will result in an appoximate 1 pixel border.
+> High resolution screens may use multiple pixels, and some platforms
+> may use partial pixels for a smoother appearance (anti-aliasing).

 ### obj.getLayer()
 ```
 int obj.getLayer()